abschall/AudioPlugins-master/README.md

 ## dsp_fv Library
 [/dsp_fv](/dsp_fv) - My personal DSP library, housing the essential algorithmic components utilized in the plugins.

+## Abyssal Plate Reverb
+An ambient plate style reverb, inspired by both Moorer's and Dattorro's reverbs.
+Includes a vibrato in the feedback path.

 ## Improvement Plan
 *April 1, 2024*